uroshinjo/writers_block/characters.md

 ## Luka Dončić
 Luka Dončić is a Slovenian professional basketball player for the Dallas Mavericks of the National Basketball Association.
 He also represents the Slovenian national team.
 Lives in Dallas TX

+## Marko H.
+Marko is a computer science engineer.
+He loves punk music and even has a dream of having his own punk band one day.